Highlander (film): Cast

-Other actors in the film include Edward Wiley as Garfield, a slightly unhinged NYPD officer who is correct in suspecting Nash as a possible perp in the homicide of Fasil; Corinne Russell as Candy, a prostitute hired by the Kurgan; Jimmy McKenna as Father Rainey; Alistair Findlay as NYPD Chief Murdoch; Ian Reddington as Bassett; Sion Tudor Owen as Hotchkiss; Damien Leake as Tony; Richard Bonehill as Buck the hotel clerk; and Gordon Sterne as Dr. Kenderly.
+Other actors in the film include Edward Wiley as Garfield, an NYPD officer who is correct in suspecting Nash as a possible perp in the homicide of Fasil; Corinne Russell as Candy, a prostitute hired by the Kurgan; Jimmy McKenna as Father Rainey; Alistair Findlay as Murdoch of Clan Frazer; Ian Reddington as Bassett; Sion Tudor Owen as Hotchkiss; Damien Leake as Tony; Richard Bonehill as Buck the hotel clerk; and Gordon Sterne as Dr. Kenderly.

 Professional wrestlers Greg Gagne, Jim Brunzell, Sam Fatu, Michael Hayes, Terry Gordy, and Buddy Roberts appear as themselves in the film's opening sequence at a tag-team match.
 The event in the film is supposedly held at Madison Square Garden, but was actually shot at Brendan Byrne Arena in New Jersey.